Build your first application

 Approximately one minute after deploying, your service status should become Ready.

-1. Expose your service to the internet, replacing my-service with your service name:
+1. Expose your service to the internet:

-$ akka service expose my-service
+$ akka service expose cart-service

 Service 'cart-service' was successfully exposed at: spring-tooth-3406.us-east1.akka.app